Brownster/PI-PVR/README.md

 # 🐳 Docker Media Server Stack with VPN, Tailscale, and Media Management

-This project simplifies the setup of a powerful Docker-based media server stack for Raspberry Pi and other Linux-based systems.
+This project simplifies the setup of a Docker-based media server stack for Raspberry Pi and other Linux-based systems.
 It features secure VPN integration, Tailscale for remote access, and a suite of media management tools.
 The stack is designed for ease of use, scalability, and customization.

 ---